 Furthermore, As shown by Caillon et al. in Science 299 (2003) 1728, the atmospheric CO2 concentration does not lead changes in global temperature, but it lags them:

-And since when is CO2 a dangerous gas at all?
-Today, we have an obvious shortage of it.
-Below a result taken from a European Journal of Plant Pathology paper by Zhou et al. (EJPP 2019 vol. 154, p.
+And since when is CO2 a dangerous gas?
+In sufficiently high concentrations, every substance becomes toxic.
+Today, however, we have an obvious shortage of it.
+The first graph in this blog already showed we are at a historic minimum of CO2 concentration, and believe me, plants did not evolve yesterday.
+They evolved when there was plenty of CO2 in the atmosphere.
+So how do plants fare under today’s atmospheric conditions?
+Badly.
+Below is a result taken from a European Journal of Plant Pathology paper by Zhou et al. (EJPP 2019 vol. 154, p.
 31):

 Stomatal apertures in plant leaves allow for atmospheric CO2 assimilation.
 A less beneficial effect of increased stomatal apertures, is the evaporation of water: the larger the aperture, the easier the uptake of CO2, and the easier the evaporation of water.
 In dry regions it is of crucial importance to increase atmospheric CO2 levels: it is by far the cheapest way to turn deserts back into the gardens they once were.
 Of course, the IPCC mafia is not interested in tropical countries: little can be plucked from featherless chicken.
 For a review of water loss and CO2 assimilation for plants in natural environments, I refer to Schulze & Hall (1982) in Physiological Plant Ecology II vol 12.